droc101/godot-image-text/README.md

 You DO NOT need to provide the space image.

-The reccomended size for the font is 16x16.
+The recommended size for the font is 16x16.

-Do not make it too big, and the minimum font size is the image size.
-Also make sure the images are all the same size.
+Do not make it too big, as the minimum font size is the image size.
+Also, make sure the images are all the same size.